conor-wallace/SIFT/README.md

 <img src="docs/images/SIFT Logo V2.png" width="400px">

-# SIFT: Reinforcement Learning for Search and Inspection of Trustworthy Image Data
+# SIFT: Search and Inspection for Trustworthiness in Image Annotations

 <div align="left">

 ## Note:
-This codebase accompanies the paper "SIFT: A Reinforcement Learning Agent for Search and Inspection of Trustworthy Image Data".
+This codebase accompanies the paper "SIFT: Search and Inspection for Trustworthiness in Image Annotations".

 # Progress
 Status  | Feature